awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-deletestack.md

 ------

 ClientRequestToken
 A unique identifier for this `DeleteStack` request\.
-Specify this token if you plan to retry requests so that CloudFormation knows that you're not attempting to delete a stack with the same name\.
+Specify this token if you plan to retry requests so that CloudFormation knows that you aren't attempting to delete a stack with the same name\.
 You can retry `DeleteStack` requests to verify that CloudFormation received them\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 128\.
 Pattern: \[a\-zA\-Z\]\[\-a\-zA\-Z0\-9\]\*